JormungandAI/Jormungand/README.md

 ## Contributing

-We encourage contributions to the Jormunand project!
+We encourage contributions to the Jormungand project!
 If you have ideas, bug reports, or feature requests, please submit them through our GitHub repository.

 ## License